Toloka/docs/en/guide/concepts/frequent-customer-errors.md

 # Common mistakes made by requesters

 Using crowdsourcing can be challenging.
-It's difficult to get it right when launching your first project.
+It's difficult to get it right when launching your first [project](../../glossary.md#project).
 In this section, you will learn what mistakes requesters make most often and how to avoid or fix them.

-Depending on the stage of using Toloka, requester mistakes can be related to: project design, task interface, uploading tasks, or setting up [quality control](../../glossary.md#quality-control).
+Depending on the stage of using Toloka, requester mistakes can be related to: project design, [task interface](../../glossary.md#task-interface), uploading [tasks](../../glossary.md#task), or setting up [quality control](../../glossary.md#quality-control).

-## Mistakes related to project architecture {#mistakes-architecture}
+## Project architecture {#mistakes-architecture}

-- No decomposition: the requester creates a large task without dividing it into projects and expects Tolokers to infer final conclusions.
+- No [decomposition](../../glossary.md#decomposition): the requester creates a large task without dividing it into projects and expects Tolokers to infer final conclusions.

-- The project instructions are long and complicated.
+- The project [instructions](../../glossary.md#instructions) are long and complicated.

 - High entry threshold: at the beginning of the project, there is complex [training](../../glossary.md#training-pool) and strict selection of Tolokers.

 {% cut "Solutions" %}

-#### Decompose tasks
+Decompose tasks:

 - Vertical decomposition: divide tasks into several projects.